 When evaluating coffee, sit in a quiet place and take notes.
 Develop your own spectrum because even though human taste buds are created to taste similar flavors, nobody has the same palate or preferences.
 Explore flavors that you might find in coffee in the raw.
 You are not going to know if coffee tastes like hazelnuts if you’ve never tried a hazelnut.
 And when tasting, sip, sip, slurp, then swirl!

-For more information on coffee tasting, or if you would like to try a delicious brew for yourself, visit Mochas & Javas at any of our San Marcos, TX locations, or at our shop in Frisco, TX.
+For more information on coffee tasting, or if you would like to try a delicious brew for yourself, visit Mochas & Javas at any of our coffee shops in San Marcos or Frisco, TX.